leiurus17/bus-reservation-system/README.md

 # bus-reservation-system
-A practice project written in JSP.
+A practice project written in JSP and Pure CSS.
 Backend is MariaDB.